Skyscanner/backpack-ios/CONTRIBUTING.md

 ## Getting started
 Given that you have a compatible environment as stated above you can now setup the project.

-- `bundle install` to install ruby dependencies
-- `npm install` to install npm dependencies
+- `./fullsetup` in the root folder to setup and install all dependencies (asdf, npm, ruby)
-- `(cd Example && bundle exec pod install)` To setup the example project.
 - `open Example/Backpack.xcworkspace` to open the example project

 ## Adding a new component